1. Lens fogging or water visible inside camera

 For all other product support questions, please refer to the online troubleshooting information located in the Technical Support section of the SeaLife website.

 It’s a known fact that many sunscreens contain chemicals harmful to reefs and marine life.
-These same chemicals are also damaging to plastics and polycarbonate materials, creating a chemical reaction that may cause the plastic to become brittle and crack.
-Test results confirm that spray-on sunscreens are particularly aggressive.
-This reaction can happen to any plastic material.
+These same chemicals are also damaging to some plastics, including polycarbonate commonly used to manufacture underwater camera housings and diving equipment.
+Test results confirm that spray-on sunscreens are particularly aggressive causing a chemical reaction that can make the material become brittle and crack.

 We highly recommend using sunscreens that are advertised as safe for oceans and reefs.
 If you use a spray-on sunscreen, never apply it around your diving equipment or UW cameras/lights.
 Always wash your hands after applying sunscreen to avoid contaminating plastic material when handling it.
 Soak and rinse your cameras, lenses and lights for 20 minutes and allow to completely dry before storage.